Rashid al-Haj Ibrahim: Leadership in Haifa and career in commerce

 On August 23, 1930, Arab nationalist organizations met in Nablus—which was holding a general strike protesting a pro-Zionist British policy in Palestine—and elected a committee to help arm the Arab villages against the British occupying army and its atrocities.
 Al-Haj Ibrahim was tasked to collect funds to purchase weapons.
-The Grand Mufti of Jerusalem and head of the Supreme Muslim Council, Haj Amin al-Husseini, requested that al-Haj Ibrahim help Arab youth groups to pray and guard the Al Aqsa Mosque and to secure the site from the Jewish gangs attacks, but al-Haj Ibrahim preferred to focus on condemning the British Mandate decision to draft Zionist youth into the army.
+He also focused on condemning the British Mandate decision to draft Zionist youth into the army.
 In 1931, he established the Haifa branch of the Arab Bank.
 The salary he earned from managing the bank was supplemented slightly by the income generated from agricultural land he owned west of the city.